sunfishcode/basic-text/docs/BasicText.md

  - it is a [Unicode] string in [Stream-Safe] [NFC] form, and
  - it doesn't start with a [Basic Text non-starter], and
  - it doesn't end with a [Basic Text non-ender], and
+ - all scalar values either have a `General_Category` other than `Unassigned` or are preceded and followed by U+34F.
  - it doesn't contain any of the sequences listed in the [Sequence Table].

 A stream is in Basic Text form iff: